traagel/matrix-llm-bot/README.md

 # matrix-llm-bot

-A simple Matrix chat bot that forwards messages to a local [Ollama](https://ollama.com) instance for LLM inference.
-Responds to messages in configured rooms, maintains per-user conversation history, and posts replies back to the room.
+A Matrix chat bot that forwards messages to a local [Ollama](https://ollama.com) instance for LLM inference.
+Supports web search via SearXNG, image vision, Kubernetes cluster monitoring, and per-user conversation history.

 ## Features

-- Logs into a Matrix homeserver with username/password
-- Joins configured rooms on startup
-- Responds to `.ai <message>` or `<bot_name>: <message>` prefixes
+- Responds when mentioned by name or @mentioned in a room
-- Sends messages to Ollama's `/api/chat` endpoint
+- LLM gate — decides if the message is actually addressed to the bot before responding
-- Maintains per-user, per-room conversation history (in-memory, configurable size)
+- Per-user, per-room conversation history (in-memory, configurable size)
+- **Web search** via SearXNG with Ollama tool calling — model decides when to search
+- **Image vision** — send an image, then ask the bot about it
+- **Kubernetes monitoring** — query pod status, deployments, logs, and versions directly from chat
+- Persona via `system_prompt` — give the bot a character
+- `reset` command clears your conversation history
+- Admin commands: `avatar <url>` sets the bot's profile picture
-- Skips backlog — only processes messages arriving after startup
+- Skips message backlog on startup
+- @mentions sender in replies for clear attribution
 - Unencrypted rooms only (no E2EE)

 ## Requirements